build2/libbuild2-autoconf/README.md

 ```

 Note that `autoconf.prefix` only affects the lookup of the built-in checks.
-Custom substitutions and overrides of build-in checks must include the
+Custom substitutions and overrides of built-in checks must include the
 prefix.
 For example:

 ```